thomanil/tweetskim/README.md

 `tweetskim [options]`

-Prints tweets to stdout, either as plain lines, more readable column or extra-readable single html page.
+Prints the tweet timeline to stdout, either as plain lines, more readable column or extra-readable single html page.

 Use it like any other command line tool: page the output (`less